 These symptoms may go on for days, even after the headache.

-Lack of folate, Magnesium, water, Vitamin B2, 12, and D may result in migraines.
+Lack of folate, Magnesium, water, vitamins B2, 12, and D may result in migraines.

 When you sweat, you lose water, electrolytes, and other fluids from your body through the skin.